Rick-McCoy/luminal/README.md

 ```

 > [!IMPORTANT]
-> We're undergoing a large transition to "2.0", which introduces large-scale kernel search.
-This radically simplifies the compiler stack and allows us to discover complex optimizations entirely automatically.
-Please keep an eye on breaking changes, which usually are staged in the `crates/luminal_2` before being merged into the main crate.
+> Luminal 2.0 is here!
+The new architecture includes search-based kernel optimization using equality saturation (egglog).
+This radically simplifies the compiler stack and discovers complex optimizations entirely automatically.
+Enable with `features = ["search"]`.

 ## Usage
 ```rust